mageni/mageni/README.md

 </p>

 ## About
-Mageni saves you money, time, and resources by automating for you the vulnerability scanning, assessment, and management process.
+Mageni automates for you the vulnerability scanning, assessment, and management process.
+This saves you time, money, and resources, and helps you achieve compliance with regulations and security standards while mitigating the risk of fines, financial losses, and security breaches.

 ## Installation